-The variables used for this study are variables relating to pricing decision and sales turnover.
-These variables include cost of sales, demand, sales turnover, profitability, etc.
+The variables used for this study are variables relating to pricing decision, price of similar products and organizational objective (profitability).
+These variables include price changes, cost of sales, price of similar products, demand, sales turnover, profitability, etc.

-4. Survey Results
+4. SURVEY RESULTS